 What should I bring?

-To help manage the quantity of information presented in the sessions, we will provide a spiral-bound book of notes to each participant registered for Part II.
-You’ll need pen/pencil and perhaps an extra notebook.
-While it’s not required, you may bring a laptop/notebook computer if you wish.
-(Ball State is a wireless campus).
+To help manage the quantity of information presented in the sessions, we will provide a spiral-bound book of notes to each participant registered for THREE-DAY and TWO-DAY.
+You may bring a laptop/notebook computer if you wish; Ball State is a wireless campus.

-If you bring your cell phone, be sure that you put it on vibrate mode or turn it off during ALL sessions.
+Be sure that you put your cell phone on vibrate mode or turn it off during ALL sessions.

 What should I do when I arrive?